vldkhramtsov/ForestChangeDetection/README.md

 * [catalyst](https://github.com/catalyst-team/catalyst)==19.05
 * [segmentation_models](https://github.com/catalyst-team/catalyst)==0.1.0

-Tested with Ubuntu + Nvidia GTX1080ti with Cuda==10.1.
+Tested with Ubuntu + Nvidia GTX1080ti with Cuda==10.1, and Nvidia GTX 1060 with Cuda==10.2.
 CPU mode also should work, but not tested.

 ## Dataset